sms021019/CSE320/README.md

-stop (1 args) -- Stop a running process cont (1 args) -- Continue a stopped process release (1 args) -- Stop tracing a process, allowing it to continue normally wait (1 args) -- Wait for a process to terminate kill (1 args) -- Forcibly terminate a process peek (2-3 args) -- Read from the address space of a traced process poke (3 args) -- Write to the address space of a traced process
+stop (1 args) -- Stop a running process cont (1 args) -- Continue a stopped process release (1 args) -- Stop tracing a process, allowing it to continue normally wait (1-2 args) -- Wait for a process to enter a specified state kill (1 args) -- Forcibly terminate a process peek (2-3 args) -- Read from the address space of a traced process poke (3 args) -- Write to the address space of a traced process